The Medicines and Healthcare products Regulatory Agency (MHRA) has published Drug Safety Update for March 2014 (PDF).

 Finally, in other information, advice disseminated via the NHS Central Alerting System in January regarding combined hormonal contraception is clarified.
 Annexes sent with this alert recommend that women at higher risk of VTE use "a non-hormonal form of contraception" when it ought to have stated "that a different form of contraception should be used".
 This change indicates that progestogen-only contraceptives as well as non-hormonal methods are suitable options.

 Action: Clinicians will find this publication to be a useful review of current issues in drug safety.

-MTRAC issued a new Commissioning Support review in January 2014.
-The review covers dapoxetine.
+MTRAC issued two new Commissioning Support reviews in March 2014.
+The reviews cover denosumab and rifaximin.